Australia

 Jonathon Larosa

-Jonathon is a Director in our Tax Services division.
+Jonathon is a Partner in our Tax Services division.
 He works across the technology, manufacturing and financial services industries.
-Jon’s expertise are in taxation for international businesses, IPO tax strategy and strategic business planning.
+Jon’s expertise is in taxation for international businesses, IPO tax strategy and strategic business planning.

 Read more >